EndGameStudio/www.juanorozco.com/content/docs/hardware/lenovo-m910q.md

 - Uptime Kuma
 - Impostor Server
 - Minecraft Server
+- Miniflux (RSS)
+- Kavita (Ebook hosting)
+- LanCache

 ### Gaming

-I haven't tried hosting a Minescraft or Impostor server yet but I know it is possible.
+I haven't tried hosting a Minecraft or Impostor server yet but I know it is possible.
 I am more curious if I can run some emulation software to play my old games.